honeypot crypto scam

 Phase 1: Creating the Deceptive Smart Contract

-Scammers create deceptive smart contracts with hidden malicious code that appears legitimate on the surface but contains functions that will later trap investors’ funds.
-These contracts often bypass standard security checks.
+Scammers write smart contracts with hidden malicious code that looks legitimate at the surface level but contains restrictions that will later trap investor funds.
+These contracts often bypass standard security checks or are presented without any audit.

 Phase 2: Attracting Unsuspecting Investors